Metronidazole: Trichomoniasis

 The 5-nitroimidazole drugs (metronidazole and tinidazole) are the mainstay of treatment for infection with Trichomonas vaginalis.
 Treatment for both the infected patient and the patient's sexual partner is recommended, even if asymptomatic.
 Therapy other than 5-nitroimidazole drugs is also an option, but cure rates are much lower.

 Giardiasis

-Oral metronidazole is a treatment option for giardiasis, however, the increasing incidence of nitroimidazole resistance is leading to the increased use of other compound classes.
+Oral metronidazole is a treatment option for giardiasis.
+However, the increasing incidence of nitroimidazole resistance is leading to the increased use of other compound classes.

 Dracunculus

-In the case of Dracunculus medinensis (Guinea worm), metronidazole just eases worm extraction rather than killing the worm.
+In the case of Dracunculus medinensis (Guinea worm), metronidazole merely facilitates worm extraction rather than killing the worm.

 C. difficile colitis

 Initial antibiotic therapy for less-severe Clostridioides difficile infection colitis (pseudomembranous colitis) consists of metronidazole, vancomycin, or fidaxomicin by mouth.
 In 2017, the IDSA generally recommended vancomycin and fidaxomicin over metronidazole.
 Vancomycin by mouth has been shown to be more effective in treating people with severe C. difficile colitis.

 E. histolytica

 Entamoeba histolytica invasive amebiasis is treated with metronidazole for eradication, in combination with diloxanide to prevent recurrence.
 Although it is generally a standard treatment it is associated with some side effects.